 Contributions due from the County to the Retirement System consist of actuarially determined amounts sufficient to fund the annual service cost and interest on and amortization of the net pension liability less the expected contributions from the participants.

 In 2012, the County of Milwaukee started receiving contributions from the State of Wisconsin for members who were transferred from Milwaukee County to the State of Wisconsin for future service.
 As a result of the agreement between the State and the County, non-vested members of the Retirement System were able to continue to accrue pension benefits with ERS, while they were employed with the State.
-Once the member is vested, they are transferred to the state retirement plan.
-The state employees were required to contribute 6.5% of their wages to ERS in 2016 and 5.1% of their wages to ERS in 2015, and the state contributed the same percentages to the County for 2016 and 2015.
+Once the member is vested, they are transferred to the state retirement plan, unless they remained in the same position and opted to remain in the Milwaukee County ERS plan.
+There are currently 2 employees that have opted to remain in the Milwaukee County ERS plan.
+The state employees were required to contribute 6.5% of their wages to ERS in 2017 and 6.5% of their wages to ERS in 2016, and the state contributed the same percentages to the County for 2017 and 2016.

 The County makes contributions to the Retirement System based upon Actuarially Determined Contributions and legal requirements, at the discretion of the County Board.
 Data used in the determination of the contribution is based upon the prior fiscal year's demographics.
 The actual contribution made to the pension plan is set during the County's budget process and may differ from the Actuarially Determined Contribution as a result of changes in plan provisions implemented subsequent to establishment of the Actuarially Determined Contribution and budgetary restraints.
 During the year, the Retirement System accrues those contributions that the County has included in its current year's budget.
-The County contribution for 2016 and 2015, respectively.
+The County contribution recorded by the Retirement System was \$191,549 greater than, and \$298,214 less than, the Actuarially Determined Contribution for 2017 and 2016, respectively.